 About the Australian Network on Disability

-The Australian Network on Disability is a for-purpose, member-based national powerhouse of more than 240 private, public and for-purpose organisations actively committed to inclusion of people with disability in business.
-The Network supports its members to build confidence and capability to welcome people with disability as employees, customers and stakeholders.
+The Australian Network on Disability (AND) is a member-based national powerhouse of private, public and for-purpose organisations actively committed to inclusion of people with disability in business.
+Our services, programs and tools make it easier for you to build confidence and capability to welcome people with disability as employees, customers and stakeholders.

 As part of our network, we’ll support you to build understanding and expertise, connect with others and check your progress on access and inclusion.